Under Florida Law, mental health treatment providers, and their professions’ corresponding statutory informed consent requirements, include:

 The law imposes a duty upon a parent to support a child until that child attains majority.
 In conjunction with that parental duty, the right to consent to medical treatment for a child resides in the parent who has the legal responsibility to maintain and support the child.
 Ritz v.
 Florida’s Compensation Fund, 436 So.2d 987, 989 (Fla.
 5th DCA 1983).

 There appears to be no Florida case that applies the above precedent in the medical consent context to “mental health treatment.”
-But the reasoning of the case opinions is sound, and the Florida statutes – particularly section 61.13(2)(b)3 – support accepting consent to mental health treatment from one parent with parental responsibility, not from two.
-Therefore, after a Florida mental health professional verifies a parent has sole or shared parental responsibility for mental health decisions for a child patient, the professional may rely on section 61.13(2)(b)3, Florida Statutes and accept that parent’s consent to mental health treatment as sufficient, with no obligation to await consent from the other parent.
+But the case opinions are sound and the Florida statutes – particularly section 61.13(2)(b)3 – support accepting consent to mental health treatment from one parent with parental responsibility, not requiring consent from two.
+Therefore, it appears, after a Florida mental health professional verifies a parent has sole or shared parental responsibility for mental health decisions for a child patient, the professional may rely on section 61.13(2)(b)3, Florida Statutes and accept that parent’s consent to mental health treatment as sufficient, with no obligation to await consent from the other parent.

-Apart from the legal sufficiency of consent, by addressing both parents’ fears, getting valuable information from both parents, and planning and tailoring treatment, medication, management, and family therapy to benefit the child of parents no longer together, mental health practitioners may achieve better clinical outcomes for the child.
+Apart from the legal sufficiency of consent, however, by addressing both parents’ fears, getting valuable information from both parents, and planning and tailoring treatment, medication, management, and family therapy to benefit the child, mental health practitioners may achieve better clinical outcomes.
 See Mossman D, Weston CG, Divorce, custody, and parental consent for psychiatric treatment, 7 Current Psychiatry, No. 8 63-67 (August 2008).